 Fanara notes that the scope of concern can range from inability to get a cancer protocol during an individual patient visit, to the loss of revenues from hundreds of cancelled procedures.
 Real-world stories from HHS include an Indiana hospital that was forced to go on a diversion after a ransomware attack, and took months and millions of dollars to fully recover.
 In the new patient safety alert, these new threats are central to cyber security for hospitals.

 “What we’re doing now, and what we’re really looking at, is if it's a much larger system unavailability.
-So if there is a large-scale event, such as a cybersecurity event, mostly likely ransomware, where you have all of your systems unavailable or a high percentage of critical systems unavailable, and how are you going to respond to that?
+So if there is a large-scale event, such as a cybersecurity event, most likely ransomware, where you have all of your systems unavailable or a high percentage of critical systems unavailable, and how are you going to respond to that?
 How are you going to communicate that, how are you going to respond to it?
 So we go through the steps of how that would work for clinicians and the technical folks to work through that.”

 The document features ways to analyze clinical and business risks and develop security response plans.
 It promotes multi-department drills called Table Top exercises, and close collaboration between IT and clinical professionals.
 Dr. Cheung: